OlgaUtochka/Nuitrack-docs/docs/Instance-based API.md

 ## JSON Getting Information about Instances

 Nuitrack allows to get information about people standing in front of the camera in JSON format.
-To get the information, call the ```tdv::nuitrack::Nuitrack::getInstancesJson "Nuitrack::getInstancesJson"``` (C++) or ```nuitrack.Nuitrack.GetInstancesJson "Nuitrack.GetInstancesJson"``` (CSharp) function.
+To get the information, call the ```tdv::nuitrack::Nuitrack::getInstancesJson "Nuitrack::getInstancesJson"``` (C++) or ```nuitrack.Nuitrack.GetInstancesJson "Nuitrack.GetInstancesJson"``` (C#) function.
 The result will be returned in the form of a JSON string.
 The JSON string includes the following properties:

 * **Timestamp** - frame timestamp in microseconds;